tildetown/rodo/README.md

 1. Run `rodo help`

-## Initializing rodo

-Before using rodo, you must initialize rodo.
-Initializing will allow you to save your list to a text file for later access.

-### To initialize rodo

-1. Run `rodo initialize`

 ## Displaying your list

 Displaying your list will allow you to view items you have added to your list.